 The flags area contains well over a hundred different experimental features.
-To get there, open the Google Chrome app and type "chrome://flags" into the address bar.
+To get there, open the Google Chrome app, and type chrome://flags into the address bar.
 As you'll notice, the Chrome version number is also listed next to the Experiments heading.
 If it doesn't say 66.X, then this won't work.